 As you know, NPS is basically a metric that tells you how loyal your customers are with the help of a question as simple as ‘ On a scale of 1- 10, how likely are you to recommend the product/service to your friends and family?’.
 Your final scores can range from -100 to +100.

-If your NPS survey reports show you a 100, then you can truly rejoice for every one of your customers have turned out to be your promoters, your hardcore supporters, who are super happy with your product and is ready to recommend it to anyone out there.
+If your NPS survey reports show you a 100, then you can truly rejoice for every one of your customers who has turned out to be your promoters, your hardcore supporters, who are super happy with your product and are ready to recommend it to anyone out there.

-But then if its a -100 that you see, try not to flinch because you may be facing the wrath of your detractors.
-None of your customers is even close to being happy with your brand and is at the verge of leaving you for your competitors.
+But then, if it’s a -100 that you see, try not to flinch because you may be facing the wrath of your detractors.
+None of your customers is even close to being happy with your brand and is on the verge of leaving you for your competitors.

-Ideally, the prementioned were the best and worst NPS scores a company could have.
-Well, for the good or bad, such instances are few and far between.
+Ideally, the aforementioned were the best and worst NPS scores a company could have.
+Well, for good or bad, such instances are few and far between.